-Teachers will be paid \$45.00 for each unused sick leave day in excess of 50 at the time of their retirement if employed prior to September 1, 1997.
+Educators will be paid \$45.00 for each unused sick leave day in excess of 50 at the time of their retirement if employed prior to September 1, 1997.
 Those employed after September 1, 1997 shall receive \$45.00 for each unused sick leave day in excess of 50 to a maximum of 200 paid days.
-In the event of death, the sick leave buyback will be paid to the spouse or to the estate of the deceased teacher.
+In the event of death, the sick leave buyback will be paid to the spouse or to the estate of the deceased educator.

-In order to be eligible for the sick leave buyback, the teacher must retire within twelve months from the date in which he or she ceases to work for the Arlington Public Schools.
-Sick leave buyback is not available to employees who resign, but do not retire within twelve months from the date in which he or she ceases to work for the Arlington Public Schools.
+In order to be eligible for the sick leave buyback, the educator must retire within twelve months from the date in which the educator ceases to work for the Arlington Public Schools.
+Sick leave buyback is not available to employees who resign, but do not retire within twelve months from the date in which the educator ceases to work for the Arlington Public Schools.

-4. B. Retirement Notice Incentive
+B. Retirement Notice Incentive

-A teacher shall receive a one-time payment of \$500 if s/he gives written notice by January 15 of resignation for purpose of retirement under applicable public retirement system.
+an educator shall receive a one-time payment of \$500 if s/he gives written notice by January 15 of resignation for purpose of retirement under applicable public retirement system.
 To qualify for this payment, such resignation must take effect at the end of the school year.
 The School Committee may increase this amount provided they vote to do so by the previous October 31.
 This one-time payment shall be paid on or about June 30.

-5. Comp Time for Missed Prep Periods
+4. Comp Time for Missed Prep Periods